Entities operating within the scope of the IBC benefit from one of the most advantageous tax regimes in the European Union:

 Companies licensed before the 31st December 2014

-Companies licensed within the International Business Centre of Madeira before the 31st December 2014, which have not chosen to benefit from the new regime, described above, are subject to a tax regime that is very similar thereto, with the following exceptions that shall only apply until the end of 2020 (in which date they may choose to benefit from the new regime):
+Companies licensed within the International Business Centre of Madeira before the 31st December 2014, which have not chosen to benefit from the new regime of the IBC, described above, are subject to a tax regime that is very similar thereto, with the following exceptions that shall only apply until the end of 2020 (in which date they may choose to benefit from the new regime):